-This method is key to your trading success, as it should describe every single step of your decision-making process, including the method you use to analyse the market (technical analysis or fundamental analysis), how much of your capital you’ll be allocating to each position, and how you’re going to manage your trading position once opened.
+This method is key to your trading success, as it should describe every single step of your decision-making process, including the method you use to analyse the market (technical analysis or fundamental analysis).
+It should also describe how much of your capital you’ll be allocating to each position, and how you’re going to manage your trading position once opened.

-Every time you’re in front of the markets, the emotional side attached to trading will be greatly reduced, and you’ll be more objective, because you’ll know exactly what to do when good trading setups appear.
+Every time you’re in front of the markets, the emotional side attached to trading will be greatly reduced.
+You’ll be more objective, because you’ll know exactly what to do when good trading setups appear.

 When back-testing your trading system, it’s important to not fall into the trap of curve fitting – that is, creating a system that achieves optimal returns based on the very specific conditions of the tested historical data.